Table of contents

 Is autism genetic?
 We created a DNA report based on a study that attempted to answer this question.
 Below you can see a SAMPLE DNA report.
 To get your personalized DNA report, purchase our Whole Genome Sequencing!

 |This information has been updated to reflect recent scientific research as of April 2021.|

 Introduction (Part 1 of Is autism genetic?)

-Autism is a pervasive developmental disorder characterized by challenges in social communication and interaction, along with restricted and repetitive patterns of behavior, interests or activities.
-Prior to 2013, autistic disorders were divided into multiple subcategories such as Pervasive Developmental Disorder-Not Otherwise Specified (PDD-NOS).
+Autism is a pervasive developmental disorder characterized by social communication and interaction challenges, along with restricted and repetitive patterns of behavior, interests, or activities.
+Before 2013, the disorder was divided into multiple subcategories such as Pervasive Developmental Disorder-Not Otherwise Specified (PDD-NOS).
 In 2013, the name autism spectrum disorder (ASD) was adopted to describe the wide range of diverse autism phenotypes.
-It usually occurs before the age of three and qualitative symptoms can be associated with ASD, including:
+It usually occurs before the age of three, and qualitative symptoms can be associated with a diagnosis of ASD, including:

 - Problems with social interaction and exchange (such as understanding and building relationships)